-Troops and tanks from the Soviet Union and their main Warsaw Pact allies rolled into Czechoslovakia on this day in 1968 to bring a crushing end to the country’s programme of liberal reform that had become known as the ‘Prague Spring’.
+Troops and tanks from the Soviet Union and their main Warsaw Pact allies rolled into Czechoslovakia on August 21, 1968, to bring a crushing end to the country’s programme of liberal reform that had become known as the ‘Prague Spring’.

 In a terrifying display of force shown in the video above, 20,000 soldiers and more than 2,000 armoured vehicles entered the country overnight after Prague’s main airport had been taken by a Soviet airborne division, and more would follow.